 By the end of the sixteenth century, the century in which the importation and development of decorative cultivars to North and Western Europe in particular transformed gardens from allegorical or functional spaces into aesthetic, decorative ones, the representations of plant life had similarly separated themselves from the dominion of historical or devotional art (narrative frescos, altarpieces).
 Plants were now foregrounded in botanical illustration and still life.

 We are witnessing, I would contend I think uncontroversially, a drift towards the individuation of exempla.
-And while I may, paradoxically and typically, have expressed that as an overarching and megalomaniacal theory of everything, its purport is clear: Norbiton is an accumulation of individuated detail; life in Norbiton is a continual repatterning of that detail.
+And while I may, paradoxically and typically, have expressed that as an overarching and megalomaniacal theory of everything, its purport is clear: Norbiton is an accumulation of individuated detail, and life in Norbiton a continual repatterning of that detail.

 E.H.
 Gombrich in The Sense of Order talks about the horror vacui of non-Classical craftsmen, their need to fill every void created by a line or tendril or a foliate form with another, branching, line or tendril or foliate form, and so on to the limits of the visible or the tolerances of the tools and materials.
 He suggests that this impulse should be renamed amor infiniti.

 My book was called The Roots of Ornament, but I see now that it should have been called The Rootlessness of Ornament.
-It should have dilated, not on the profligate dalliance of ornamental motifs, the mystifying multiplication of geometrical pattern; but on the paradox of their spontaneous generation.
+It should have dilated, not on the profligate dalliance of ornamental motifs, the mystifying multiplication of geometrical pattern, but on the paradox of their spontaneous generation.
 An ornamental field is an infinite, irrational decoration.
 It is an insane restlessness; it is defiant of rest.
-The eye never comes to a stop, looking at ornament.
-And if my intuition about all art history is correct – that the body of a painted opus is necessarily an anomalous crystallisation of the ornamental impulse – then all art history stands equally condemned as a rootless, feckless endeavour.
+The eye never comes to a stop, looking at ornament; nor, properly speaking, does it ever start.
+It merely pitches in and is tossed about.

 A garden, unlike its decorative analogues, is an assembly of actual rooted objects (plants).
 These plants can be placed not only physically, in Garden-Space, but also accurately in phylogenetic relation to all other plants, whether they are real, extinct, logically necessary, or untenable but thinkable.
 They are precisely, if for practical purposes unknowably, located in Total-Plant-Space.
 And they are, I deduce, to a restless mind a repose.
-The strolling God was at ease in an Eden that was infinitely extensible, and properly known.
+The strolling God was at ease in an Eden that was infinitely extensible, properly known, and rooted in time and space.

 There is a dilapidated greenhouse at the bottom left of Ted Kelley’s garden, its white paint blistered and miscoloured, and its glass where not broken stained with residual chlorophyll and the archaeological spatter of rain.
 It is narrow, with slatted benches on two sides and a raised brick bed on the third; the fourth is mostly the door.
 It is littered with broken potsherds, dead yellow stalks of old tomatoes, torn and empty seed packets, gutted plastic remains of compost bags, dried out bottles of tomato feed, rooting compounds and powders leeched to dust; and it is home to large spiders.